artem78/prestashop-virtualproductinfo/Readme.md

 # Virtual Product Info

 This Prestashop module intended for use for virtual products only.
-It shows information about downloadable file on product page.
+It shows downloadable file details on product page.

 # Features